ksellesk/RUC-Login/README.md

 # RUC-Login
-Python scripts for loging ruc campus network.
+Python scripts for logging in to the RUC campus network.

 ## Usage